 For residential real estate and particularly custom homes, the lot on which a home is built is often as important as the building itself.
-In Colorado, with its “purple mountain majesties” and pristine natural beauty affording breath-taking views, the location and elevation of a home must be given a great deal of thought by homeowners and their builders.

 The 5 Considerations for Choosing a Perfect Lot